karuu6/HopIn/README.md

 ## Installation

-Run the following to use google maps api key:
+Add the following to your .zshrc or .bashrc and then source it to use google maps api key:

 `export GOOGLE_API_KEY=<insert key here>`